 2010 saw the birth of the K1600.
 Essentially based on the same mechanical layout as the K1300 but with a more elegant look, this bike boasts a sensational 1649 cc in-line six-cylinder engine with 160 HP, a whopping 175 Nm of maximum torque, and new and extremely sophisticated driving control electronics derived from that of the 2009 S1000RR super sports bike.
 Everyone expected that this new flagship would replace the now obsolete K1200LT still on the price list, so the surprise was great when it was discovered that the bike was offered in two rather different versions: K1600GTL and K1600GT, the latter replacing the K1300GT that was on the market for less than two years, thus causing the most solemn collective rage in the history of motorcycling.

-Both models, object of our test (LINK), have been updated several times over the years and in 2017, they were joined by the K1600B with a more slender, bagger-style line (LINK test).
+Both models, object of our test (link, Italian only), have been updated several times over the years and in 2017, they were joined by the K1600B with a more slender, bagger-style line (link to our test in English).

 At the end of 2021, the K1600s underwent a particularly pronounced facelift, highlighted by the new LED front light unit.
 On that occasion, the K1600 Grand America was introduced, a version of the K1600B with more accessories and equipped with a topcase.

-The K1300R was taken off the list in 2015, in fact replaced long before by the hypernaked S1000R (LINK test)[LINK], while the sport tourer K1300S left the field in 2016 without heirs – even outside BMW – throwing its many admirers into despair, including myself.
+The K1300R was taken off the list in 2015, in fact replaced long before by the hypernaked S1000R (link to our test in English), while the sport tourer K1300S left the field in 2016 without heirs – even outside BMW – throwing its many admirers into despair, including myself.
 The truth is that motorcyclists had long before decided that crossovers are super cool and that sport tourers are history.
-How we, the most conservative sect in the world after the Ku-Klux-Klan, could have given birth to such a stupidly revolutionary choice remains an insoluble mystery to me.
+How we motorcyclist, the most conservative sect in the world after the Ku-Klux-Klan, could have given birth to such a stupidly revolutionary choice remains an insoluble mystery to me.